 Societal reliance upon certain non-negotiable absolutes was a historically stabilizing force for continuity within Aristotle’s civil society, which he called, κοινωνία πολιτική “political fellowship.”

-This is the precept for the Tocqueville idea of a civil society, one finding harmony, stability, and reliability from its long-standing values reflected not just in the courts but in its trusted institutions.
+This is the precept for the Tocqueville idea of civil society, one finding harmony, stability, and reliability from its long-standing values reflected not just in the courts but in its trusted institutions.

 Skipping ahead along the timeline of history, the evolution of secular American society, fueled by individualism and class distinctions, has now accelerated our move toward the politicization and socialization of law.
 Indeed the application of legislative enactments is viewed and interpreted through the lens of populism.

-We now told all values are equal.
+We are now told all values are equal?
 In this, the early years of the 21st century, each person or collection of persons (a class) may now elect to formulate those precepts deemed important in the flow of the moment and the general society must then, by exerted coercion, recognize these “new” values as co-equal with and suitable to all other values in the prevailing general culture.

 Long ago, this was the case with Israel.
 “In those days Israel had no king; everyone did as they saw fit” (NIV: Judges 17:6).
-The king was the symbol of law, stability, and social continuity.
-Without this core, the social fabric decayed and into this vacuum, each person inserted their own contrived life code.

-My question is simply this: Can society remain intact indefinitely amidst a judicial culture driven by evolutionary and fragmented values?
+Can society remain intact indefinitely amidst a judicial culture driven by evolutionary and fragmented values?